wein.plus

 Fighting Varietals

 Term coined in California from the mid-1980s for inexpensive varietals, i.e. single-varietal wines.
-At that time, these wines made of Cabernet Sauvignon, Chardonnay, Merlot and other varieties, which were produced in large quantities, became popular and outranked the generics (generic wines) that had been common until then.
-In terms of quality, however, they were above the cheapest Jug Wines and, unlike the latter, they were not bottled in bag-in-boxes but in 0.75 liter bottles.
-The brands Woodbridge by Mondavi and Carlo Rossi by Gallo, for instance, which were created at that time, belonged to the Fighting Wines, but today, the term is hardly used and replaced by Value brands.
-See also under branded wine.
+At that time, these wines made from Cabernet Sauvignon, Chardonnay, Merlot and other varieties, produced in large quantities, became popular and overtook the generic wines that had been common until then.
+In terms of quality, however, they were superior to the jug wines and, unlike the latter, were not bottled in bag-in-boxes but in 0.75 litre bottles.
+Fighting wines included the brands Woodbridge from Mondavi and Carlo Rossi from Gallo, but the term is rarely used today and has been replaced by value brands.
+See also under branded wine and bulk wine.

 Voices of our members